open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 > :warning: This tracer is not _upgradable_ before the SDK is initialized, therefore it is important that your instrumentation _always_ use stack local references of the tracer.

-### Use First Party Extension Points
+### Use first-party extension points

 Whenever possible, use first party extension points (hooks) to instrument libraries.
 This ensures that the instrumentation is compatible with the latest versions of the library and that the instrumentation is maintained by the library authors. `ActiveSupport::Notifications` and `Middleware` are good examples of a first party extension points that are used by our instrumentation libraries.

-Monkey patching is discouraged in OpenTelemetry Ruby because it is the most common source of bugs and incompatability with the libraries we are instrumenting.
+Monkey patching is discouraged in OpenTelemetry Ruby because it is the most common source of bugs and incompatability with the libraries we instrument.
 If you must monkey patch, please ensure that the monkey patch is as isolated as possible and that it is clearly documented.

 ### Use Semantic Conventions

-Use the OpenTelemetry Semantic Conventions to ensure that the instrumentation is compatible with other OpenTelemetry libraries and that the data is useful in a distributed context.
+Use the [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/) to ensure the instrumentation is compatible with other OpenTelemetry libraries and that the data is useful in a distributed context.

 > :information_source: Privacy and security are important considerations when adding attributes to spans.
 Please ensure that you are not adding sensitive information to spans.
 If you are unsure, please ask for a review.

-When semantic conventions do not exist, use the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html) and submit a Issue/PR with your attributes to the [Semantic Conventions repo](https://github.com/open-telemetry/semantic-conventions) to propose a new set of standard attributes.
+When semantic conventions do not exist, use the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html) and submit an Issue/PR with your attributes to the [Semantic Conventions repo](https://github.com/open-telemetry/semantic-conventions) to propose a new set of standard attributes.

-If the attribute is specific to your instrumentation, then consider namespacing it using the `instrumentation` prefix e.g. `werewolf.bite.damage`.
+If the attribute is specific to your instrumentation, then consider namespacing it using the `instrumentation` prefix e.g. `werewolf.bite.damage` and calling it out in the instrumentation README.

-### Write Comprehensive Automated Tests
+### Write comprehensive automated tests

 Code that is not tested will not be accepted by maintainers.
 We understand that providing 100% test coverage is not always possible but we still ask that you provide your best effort when writing automated tests.

-Most of the libraries we are instrumenting introduce changes that are outside of our control.
-For this reason integration or state based tests are preferred over interaction (mock) tests.
+Most of the libraries instrument introduce changes outside of our control.
+For this reason, integration or state-based tests are preferred over interaction (mock) tests.

-When you do in fact run into cases where test doubles or API stubs are absolutely necessary then we recommend using the `rspec-mocks` and `webmocks` gems.
+When you do in fact run into cases where test doubles or API stubs are absolutely necessary, we recommend using the [`rspec-mocks`](https://github.com/rspec/rspec-mocks) and [`webmocks`](https://github.com/bblimke/webmock) gems.

-### Understand Performance Characteristics
+### Understand performance characteristics

-The OTel Specification describes expectations around the performance of SDKs, which you must review and apply to instrumentations: <https://opentelemetry.io/docs/specs/otel/performance/>
+The OTel Specification describes expectations around the performance of SDKs, which you must review and apply to instrumentation: <https://opentelemetry.io/docs/specs/otel/performance/>

 Instrumentation libraries should be as lightweight as possible and must: